eggdisaster/tensorflowmodel2caffemodel/README.md

   }
 ```
 ...

-3.Record the index one by one in `index.txt`.
+3. Record the index one by one in `index.txt`.

-4.Concatenate the prototxt file by running
+4. Concatenate the prototxt file by running
 ```
 $ bash ss.sh
 ```

 ## Transfer model.prototxt to caffe.caffemodel
-Replace all the 'read_model' by 'write_model' in `CMakeLists.txt`.
+- Replace all the 'read_model' by 'write_model' in `CMakeLists.txt`.

-Change 'include_directories' to your Caffe path.
+- Change 'include_directories' to your Caffe path.

-run
+- run
 ```
 $ cmake .
 $ make